 Is Stetson University accredited?

 Yes.
-The Stetson University School of Business Administration is accredited in accounting and business by the Association to Advance Collegiate Schools of Business (AACSB) International, the highest standard of achievement for business schools.
+The Stetson University School of Business Administration is accredited in accounting and business by the AACSB International - the Association to Advance Collegiate Schools of Business, the highest standard of achievement for business schools.
 The University itself is accredited by the Southern Association of Colleges and Schools.

 What types of students are admitted into the Executive MBA program?

 The Stetson University Executive MBA accepts students from a broad range of professional backgrounds, including corporate executives, entrepreneurs, physicians, engineers, public sector employees and people working in non-profit organizations.
 What they share is a substantial professional experience.
 Students typically have at least four years of significant professional experience and are actively pursuing career advancement.

 The Executive MBA program is priced as a complete package; tuition is guaranteed not to increase for students who remain in the program.
 The total tuition for the Executive MBA program is $61,455.
 Tuition includes lunches and snacks on class days, a personal Apple iPad, books, materials and an international study trip.
 The cost per credit hour is $1,205.